iterative/dvc.org/content/docs/dvclive/how-it-works.md

 to manage results, code changes, and data changes ([with DVC](#track-large-artifacts-with-dvc)).

-By default, DVCLive will save <abbr>DVC experiment</abbr> so you don't need to worry about manually making Git commits or branches for each experiment.
+By default, DVCLive will save a <abbr>DVC experiment</abbr> so you don't need to worry about manually making Git commits or branches for each experiment.
 You can recover them using `dvc exp` commands or using Git.